observablehq/framework/docs/dot.md

 # DOT

-[DOT](https://graphviz.org/doc/info/lang.html) is a language for rendering node-link diagrams using [Graphviz](https://graphviz.org).
+[DOT](https://graphviz.org/doc/info/lang.html) is a language for expressing node-link diagrams using [Graphviz](https://graphviz.org).
 Observable Markdown’s implementation is powered by [Viz.js](https://github.com/mdaines/viz-js).

 To use DOT, write a `dot` fenced code block: